 Prices of P. lynamii and P. joepii are also increasing.
 While typical P. minima sell for $20 to $50, variegated varieties cost more.
 Houseplant enthusiasts seek variation in spots, streaks, and blocks.Continue to 5 of 6 below.

 The Shenzhen Nongke Orchid is a creation made 100 percent by mankind, or more exact, developed by scientists who worked tirelessly for eight years in a lab to cultivate this bloom.
 Plant lovers now exercise a similar level of patience when growing this orchid, as it can take between four to five years to bloom.

 These stunning blooms, at least, dazzle the senses with a particular scent, but the plant is so rare that few will ever get to inhale its fragrance.
 Precious specimens are auctioned off for up to $200,000.

 06 of 06

 Old Pine Bonsaii ($50 to $1.3M)

 Bonsai trees catch the eye of plant lovers looking for a unique indoor specimen.
-The most expensive Bonsai is a centuries-old White Pine, which sold for 100,000,000 yen (about $1.3M) at the 11th Asia-Pacific Bonsai and Suiseki Convention & Exhibition in at Takamatsu, Kagawa, Japan.
+The highest priced Bonsai is a centuries-old White Pine, which sold for 100,000,000 yen (about $1.3M) at the 11th Asia-Pacific Bonsai and Suiseki Convention & Exhibition in Takamatsu, Kagawa, Japan.

 Curious to explore growing options for your own indoor space?
 Find the best houseplants for your apartment here.